 These are a great pick for anyone who’s looking to stock up on elegant espresso glasses.
 They might not be the best choice for business use – some customers report that they can be a little delicate – but this shouldn’t be a problem for day-to-day home use.

-In short, we think these are the best espresso cups of 2021.
+In short, we think these are the best espresso cups of the year.

 2. Le Creuset Petite Espresso Mug